hungvietdo/jira-cmd/README.md

 Update (2017/12/07)
 ========
-I made an update to use cli-table2.
+I made an update for the package to use cli-table2.
 To install jira-cmd, use below command.

     [sudo] npm install -g https://github.com/hungvietdo/jira-cmd.git